 How much does the FE exam cost?

-The FE exam registration fee is $175, paid directly to NCEES.
-Additional costs include a state board application fee ($0–$50+ depending on your state), an NCEES-approved calculator (~$20), and study materials ($25–$100 for budget options, up to $1,500+ for live courses).
-Most people spend $200–$500 total.
+The FE exam registration fee is $225, paid directly to NCEES.
+Additional costs include any state board application fee, an NCEES-approved calculator (~$20), and study materials.
+A realistic low-cost budget is about $265–$400 before travel or lost wages.

 Do I have to pay again if I fail the FE exam?